 Rachel believes the encouragement she received from Callie DeBellis, assistant professor of foreign languages and literatures, beginning her freshman year has helped mold her into the person she has become.
 Their close connection has provided Rachel with new opportunities.

 “Professor DeBellis invited me to attend a dinner with union workers who represent farm laborers because she knows I’m interested in social work and social justice.
-Connections developed and as a result, doors open,” said Rachel.
+Connections developed and as a result, doors opened,” said Rachel.

 Rachel loves the immediate impact she has on Meredith students by being a Resident Assistant.
 She is able to use her drive for improving lives and implementing kindness within this position.
 “Watching my residents grow and become more responsible and mature has been the best reward,” said Rachel.
 “You get to support them and form really good friendships along the way.”